yurika-s/COMP2084/README.md

 - On Tasks create/edit/delete pages, return to different pages when clicking on "back to list" depends on where user came from: Home or Tasks Index page

 ## Lab 3: GitHub Login

 Implemented register and login with GitHub account

 ## Assignment 3

-- Created an account: prof@gc.ca / Test123$
+- [x] Create an account: prof@gc.ca / Test123$
-- Make all Methods and View links where users can add, edit, or delete data PRIVATE, so only authenticated users can access them
+- [x] Make all Methods and View links where users can add, edit, or delete data PRIVATE, so only authenticated users can access them
- -> It has already been implemented in Assignment 2
-- On your Index views, anonymous users can view the list of data but cannot see the Create, Edit, or Delete links
+- [ ] On your Index views, anonymous users can view the list of data but cannot see the Create, Edit, or Delete links

-- Enabled Social Authentication with Google
+- [x] Create a new key and Enabled Social Authentication with Google